 If someone becomes unable to make decisions, an advance statement can be used by a professional to get guidance on how an individual wishes to be taken care of

 An advance statement is a written document that outlines personal preferences for various aspects of life, such as living arrangements and desired care or support.
 The individual should write the statement before they lose mental capacity and independence.

 An advance statement is different to a will, as the subject of the advance statement is still living, and it only states wishes about how an individual would like to live everyday life.

-Advance Statements were developed earlier this century to allow people to set out their wishes about their lifestyle should they become mentally incapacitated in the future.
+Advance statements were developed earlier this century to allow people to set out their wishes should they become mentally incapacitated.

-Anyone can make an Advance Statement, which their relatives and health professionals should do their best to adhere to in the event that the originator of the statement becomes unable to express their wishes in the future.
+Anyone can make an advance statement, which their relatives and health professionals should do their best to follow if the statement’s writer cannot express their wishes in the future.

-Advance Statements are particularly important for anyone diagnosed with dementia, as it allows them to set out their likes and dislikes, and to provide carers with a good indication of how they would like to be treated and what they would like to happen as the condition takes hold.
+Advance statements are important for anyone diagnosed with dementia, as it allows them to set out their likes and dislikes and provide carers with a good indication of how they would like to be treated and what they would like to happen as the condition takes hold.